dutchand/dutchand/README.md

 - 🔭 I completed my research on cybersecurity skills as a driver for economic growth in developing countries.
 I hope these countries find works valuable to advancing national capabilities.

-- $$$ I'm currently working on a 2nd pHd - cybersecurity in financial institutions.
+- $$$ I'm currently working on a 2nd phd - cybersecurity in financial institutions. https://www.linkedin.com/pulse/financial-cybersecurity-assessing-critical-cost-fraser-casp-sscp/

 - 🌱 I’m currently learning how to conduct mixed methods research as I advance current research and work.